llambiel/letsecureme/post.md

 ---
-title: State of the art of a secure web deployment using Let's Encrypt & Nginx
+title: Let's Encrypt & Nginx - state of the art, secure web deployment
-html_title: State of the art of a secure web deployment using Let's Encrypt & Nginx
+html_title: Let's Encrypt & Nginx - state of the art, secure web deployment
-meta_desc: State of the art of a secure web deployment using Let's Encrypt & Nginx
+meta_desc: Let's Encrypt & Nginx - state of the art, secure web deployment
 intro: Securing a website is hard this why you should do, it how to do it and blah blah.
 ---